goingforbrooke/personal_blog/content/pages_ssg.md

 # Recommended Solutions

 To disable Jekyll builds, Github [recommends](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/) adding an empty `.nojekyll` file “to the root of your pages repo.”
 Initially, this didn’t work because `.nojekyll` needs to exist at the root of the branch that Pages is deploying from.
-The secret sauce defaults to `gh-pages`, but adding `touch `.nojekyll` to `gh-pages won’t help because most SSGs blow away the branches contents on every build.
+The secret sauce defaults to `gh-pages`, but adding `.nojekyll` to `gh-pages` won’t help because most SSGs blow away the branch's contents on each build.
 With Zola, I accomplished this by adding `.nojekyll` to `static/` in the `main` branch, which delivered `.nojekyll` to the root of `gh-pages`.
 Still, the secret sauce paid it no heed and my site was soon overwritten by Jekyll.

 # My Solution